skipoleschris/cucumber-sbt-plugin/README.markdown

 * picoContainerVersion - Allows overriding the version of PicoContainer used by cuke4duke (default: 2.11.2)
 * prawnVersion - Allows overriding the version of the prawn gem that will be used (default 0.8.4)
 * featuresDirectory - The location cucumber looks in for feature files (default: info.projectPath / "features")
+* reportPath - The directory that will be used for report generation (default: outputPath / "cucumber-report")
+* htmlReportPath - The name of the file that the html report will be generated into (default: reportPath / "cucumber.html")
+* pdfReportPath - The name of the file that the pdf report will be generated into (default: reportPath / "cucumber.pdf")
 * extraCucumberOptions - Allows specifying of additional options to Cucumber, such as tags or names (default: Empty List)
 * standardCucumberOptions - Allows overriding the custom options for the 'cucumber' goal (default: --format pretty --no-source --no-snippets)
 * devCucumberOptions - Allows overriding the custom options for the 'cucumber-dev' goal (default: --format pretty)